Meet the PhD Students

 Vahan Babushkin

 His research interests are in the application of machine learning to different areas of computational science and engineering, including haptics, robotics, and human-computer interaction.
-Currently, his research is focused on sensorimotor skills learning for periodontal training.
+Currently, he is passionate about explainable AI and multimodal models, with current work focused on adapting large language models (LLMs) for edge devices—including smartphones, tablets, routers, and gateways—to enable secure, private, and efficient on-device AI frameworks.

 Personal Website: http://vaanbabushkin.narod.ru